mariadancianu/mariadancianu/README.md

 ### :bulb: What I'm up to

-I am **actively searching for a new position** and I am currently upskilling through online courses and hands-on experimentation.
-Currently, my focus is on Cloud technologies, particularly AWS, and Generative AI.
+Outside of work, I'm expanding my skills through online courses and hands-on projects, focusing on Cloud technologies and Generative AI, and planning to dive deeper into AWS Bedrock, LLM fine-tuning and reinforcement learning, and Docker.

 ##